Highlight Usages in File

 JetBrains Rider highlights read usages with blue and write usages with red.
 The colors are configurable.

-If you started with a selection, found occurrences are highlighted the same way as for the Find command Ctrl+F.
+If you started with a selection, found occurrences are highlighted the same way as for the Find command Control+F.

 The highlights are also duplicated with blue and red markers on the error stripe on the right.
-Checking these markers may be helpful if not all highlights are visible on the current screen.
+Checking these markers may be helpful if not all highlighted items are visible in the current frame.

-To navigate between the highlighted items, choose in the menu or press F3 / Shift+F3.
+To navigate between the highlighted items, choosefrom the menu or press F3 / Shift+F3.

 When you finish examining the highlights, press Esc to remove them.